juju/docs/src/en/temp-release-notes.md

   juju bootstrap mycontroller aws --default-model mymodel

 #### Creating New Models

 Controller admin users can create new models without needing to specify any additional configuration:

   juju create-model mynewmodel

-In such cases, the new model will inherit the credentials and authorized ssh keys of the admin model.
+n such cases, the new model will inherit the credentials and authorized ssh keys of the admin model.

 Where a cloud requires credentials, non-admin users, and admin users if they wish, are required to specify a named credential (so that resources created by the new model are allocated to the cloud account of the model creator), as well as authorized keys:

   juju create-model mynewmodel --credential mysecrets
     --config authorized-keys="ssh-rsa ...."